Supporting teenagers with attention deficit hyperactivity disorder (ADHD)

 Other stimulant medicines are dexamphetamine or lisdexamfetamine.
 Lisdexamfetamine is sold under the brand name Vyvanse.

-Your child’s paediatrician or psychiatrist will work out with you which drug and dose will be best for your child.
+Your child’s paediatrician or psychiatrist will talk with you about which drug and dose will be best for your child.

 - How long will each dose last?